 Check the network calls once consent is given by the user

-By clicking on a network call, you can get further information.
+- Click on a network call to get further information.
 You can see on the screenshot a call coming from Google Analytics.

 Check if there are any more network calls once consent is denied